William Beckford (novelist): Legacy

 Beckford left two daughters, the younger of whom (Susanna Euphemia, sometimes called Susan) was married to Alexander Hamilton, 10th Duke of Hamilton, and inherited the majority of his collection, which was then moved north to Hamilton Palace, now demolished.
 The elder, Margaret Maria Elizabeth Beckford, married Lt-Gen. James Orde.

 Beckford was portrayed by Daniel Massey in the 1982 Central Television production I Remember Nelson, and has been the subject of several biographies in recent decades.

 Beckford wrote a considerable amount of music, much of it with the assistance of his amanuensis, John Burton, with whom he collaborated on his largest composition: Arcadian Pastoral.
 The music manuscripts, which had lain among Beckford's effects at Hamilton Palace, were bought and presented to Basil Blackwell as a leaving present.
 He in turn bequeathed them to the Bodleian Library.
 In 1998, Michael Maxwell Steer edited and published all Beckford's music, including the collection of Modinhas Brasileiras which had been copied for him during his stay at Sintra in 1787.
 These are particularly interesting as they are the second surviving example of this Portuguese song form.
 The edition is available in six volumes from The Beckford Edition.
 It can be consulted in the Bodleian, and elsewhere.

 Cultural references

-According to E. H. Coleridge, Beckford is the person referred to in Lord Byron's short poem "To Dives – A Fragment".
+According to Ernest Hartley Coleridge, Beckford is the person referred to in Lord Byron's short poem "To Dives – A Fragment".
 Byron describes a person of great wealth, "of Wit, in Genius, as in Wealth the first", who feels "Wrath's vial on thy lofty head burst" when he is "seduced to deeds accurst" and "smitten with th' unhallowed thirst of Crime unnamed".
 Byron also refers to him in Childe Harold, Canto I, stanza 22.

 In 1974, Aubrey Menen published Fonthill: A Comedy, a satirical portrait of Beckford.